 There are several federal protections that may be available to you.
 To learn more about federal consumer protection laws, contact the following agencies:

 State laws are constantly changing -- please contact a local consumer protection lawyer or a criminal defense attorney who can help you better understand the current laws.

 If you believe you are the victim of a Ponzi scheme or pyramid scheme, you will want to contact the Pennsylvania Attorney General's office to file a claim.
-If you have been charged with such a crime, your best bet is to seek the counsel of a qualified defense attorney.
-Get started today with a free criminal case evaluation.
+If you have been charged with such a crime, especially one that involves complex financial data, you will want legal representation with the experience to challenge the evidence.
+Get started today and contact an experienced Pennsylvania defense attorney near you.

 Contact a qualified attorney.